Dutton court case told of costs dispute

 Mr Reynolds spoke of the prospect that Mr Bazzi was never liable for anything and the arrangement was that whatever came in from crowd- funding would be what the solicitors received.

-He raised the possibility that his client “does not have to pay anything at all by way of costs”.
+He raised the possibility that Mr Dutton did “not have to pay anything at all by way of costs”.

-The judges said Mr Reynolds was entitled to some explanation about what the billing arrangements were and adjourned the case to November.
+The judges said Mr Reynolds was entitled to some explanation about the billing arrangements.
+The case was adjourned until November.

 – AAP